Gliding motility

-Gliding motility is a type of translocation used by microorganisms that is independent of propulsive structures such as flagella, pili, and fimbriae.
-Gliding allows microorganisms to travel along the surface of low aqueous films.
+Gliding motility is a type of translocation used by microorganisms that is independent of cell-surface appendages such as flagella, pili, and fimbriae.
+Gliding allows microorganisms to travel along the surface of thin aqueous films.
 The mechanisms of this motility are only partially known.

-Twitching motility also allows microorganisms to travel along a surface, but this type of movement is jerky and uses pili as its means of transport.
-Bacterial gliding is a type of gliding motility that can also use pili for propulsion.
+Bacterial gliding allows motility along a thinly aqueous surface.
+The other very different type of bacterial motility is called twitching motility that also allows movement along a thinly aqueous surface, but this type of movement is jerky and uses type IV pili as its means of transport.

 The speed of gliding varies between organisms, and the reversal of direction is seemingly regulated by some sort of internal clock.
-For example the apicomplexans are able to travel at fast rates between 1–10 µm/s.
-In contrast Myxococcus xanthus bacteria glide at a rate of 0.08 µm/s.
+For example the apicomplexans are able to travel at fast rates between 1–10 μm/s.
+In contrast Myxococcus xanthus bacteria glide at a rate of 0.08 μm/s.